sfulham/sfulham/README.md

 I've been programming since I was about 10ish (I don't remember exactly), originally learning so I could make Minecraft mods (if you look at my old repos, you can see how crap they turned out).

-I've since learned various other languages and would one day like to start my own business developing software, games and/or do network engineering for other businesses.

-I still have a lot to learn before then but hopefully that will happen soon.
+I still have a lot to learn but I'm making progress.

 ## Languages
 ![C](https://img.shields.io/badge/-C-A8B9CC?style=flat-square&logo=C&logoColor=white)